I'm in Paris. And I'm alone.

 Mmmm, yes, I thought.
 I'm getting hints of wine, plus the lightest note of wine.

 I took a slow sip.
-My cheeks retreated between my cheeks as the wine soaked into and through the meat.
+My cheeks retreated between my teeth as the wine soaked into and through the meat.
 It felt primal.
 Bloody.
 I imagined myself on a throne made of the bones of my enemies.
 I felt sorry for vegetarians.

 I ate slow.
 So very slow.
 I settled to the pace of the French on either side of me and let the meal linger.
 When it was finally over, my new best friend returned and glanced down at my plate.
 The steak was gone.
 So was the sauce.
 I'd all but licked it clean.